MicrosoftLearning/mslearn-ai-language/Instructions/Exercises/07-speech.md

 > **NOTE**
 > This exercise requires that you are using a computer with speakers/headphones.
 For the best experience, a microphone is also required.
 Some hosted virtual environments may be able to capture audio from your local microphone, but if this doesn't work (or you don't have a microphone at all), you can use a provided audio file for speech input.
 Follow the instructions carefully, as you'll need to choose different options depending on whether you are using a microphone or the audio file.

-## Clone the repository for this course

-If you have not already cloned **ai-language** code repository to the environment where you're working on this lab, follow these steps to do so.
-Otherwise, open the cloned folder in Visual Studio Code.

-1. Start Visual Studio Code.
-1. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-language` repository to a local folder (it doesn't matter which folder).

-    > **TIP**
-    > If you recently used this command in another lab to clone the *ai-language* repository, you can skip this step.

-1. When the repository has been cloned, open the folder in Visual Studio Code.
-1. Wait while additional files are installed to support the C# code projects in the repo.

-> **NOTE**
-> If you are prompted to add required assets to build and debug, select **Not Now**.

-## Provision an Azure AI Speech resource
+## Provision an *Azure AI Speech* resource

-If you don't already have on in your subscription, you'll need to provision a **Azure AI Speech service** resource.
+If you don't already have one in your subscription, you'll need to provision an **Azure AI Speech** resource.

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
-1. Enter **Azure AI** in the search field at the top of the portal.
-Then select **Azure AI services** in the suggestions dropdown that appears.
+1. In the search field at the top, search for **Azure AI services** and press **Enter**, then select **Create** under **Speech** in the results.
-1. Select **Create** under **Speech service** in the results page.
 1. Create a resource with the following settings:
     - **Subscription**: *Your Azure subscription*
-    - **Resource group**: *Choose or create a resource group (if you are using a restricted subscription, you may not have permission to create a new resource group - use the one provided)*
+    - **Resource group**: *Choose or create a resource group*
     - **Region**: *Choose any available region*
     - **Name**: *Enter a unique name*
-    - **Pricing tier**: Standard S0
+    - **Pricing tier**: Select **F0** (*free*), or **S** (*standard*) if F is not available.
+    - **Responsible AI Notice**: Agree.
-1. Select **Review + Create,** then select **Create**.
+1. Select **Review + create**.
-1. Wait for deployment to complete, and then view the deployment details.
+1. Wait for deployment to complete, and then go to the deployed resource.
-1. When the resource has been deployed, go to it and view its **Keys and Endpoint** page.
-You will need one of the keys and the location in which the service is provisioned from this page in the next procedure.
+1. View the **Keys and Endpoint** page.
+You will need the information on this page later in the exercise.

-## Prepare to use the Azure AI Speech service
+## Prepare to develop an app in Visual Studio Code

-In this exercise, you'll complete a partially implemented client application that uses the Azure AI Speech SDK to recognize and synthesize speech.

-> **NOTE**
-> You can choose to use the SDK for either **C#** or **Python**.
-In the steps below, perform the actions appropriate for your preferred language.
+You'll develop your speech app using Visual Studio Code.
+The code files for your app have been provided in a GitHub repo.

+> **Tip**: If you have already cloned the **mslearn-ai-language** repo, open it in Visual Studio code.
+Otherwise, follow these steps to clone it to your development environment.

+1. Start Visual Studio Code.
+1. Open the palette (SHIFT+CTRL+P) and run a **Git: Clone** command to clone the `https://github.com/MicrosoftLearning/mslearn-ai-language` repository to a local folder (it doesn't matter which folder).
+1. When the repository has been cloned, open the folder in Visual Studio Code.
+1. Wait while additional files are installed to support the C# code projects in the repo.

+    > **Note**: If you are prompted to add required assets to build and debug, select **Not Now**.

+## Configure your application

+Applications for both C# and Python have been provided.
+Both apps feature the same functionality.
+First, you'll complete some key parts of the application to enable it to use your Azure AI Speech resource.

-1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/07-speech** folder and expand the **C-Sharp** or **Python** folder depending on your language preference.
+1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/07-speech** folder and expand the **CSharp** or **Python** folder depending on your language preference and the **speaking-clock** folder it contains.
+Each folder contains the language-specific code files for an app into which you're you're going to integrate Azure AI Speech functionality.
-1. Right-click the **speaking-clock** folder and open an integrated terminal.
-Then install the Speech SDK package by running the appropriate command for your language preference:
+1. Right-click the **speaking-clock** folder containing your code files and open an integrated terminal.
+Then install the Azure AI Speech SDK package by running the appropriate command for your language preference:

     **C#**